fpsvogel/learn-latin-and-greek/README.md

 ## First step: Grammar

-I myself found it helpful to study and memorize basic grammar before moving on to reading and writing.
-Here are some options for learning grammar:
+It's helpful to spend a bit of time on grammar before moving on to easy reading and writing.
+Here are some options:

 - 💲[Latin by the Ranieri-Dowling Method](https://luke-ranieri.myshopify.com/products/latin-by-the-ranieri-dowling-method-latin-summary-of-forms-of-nouns-verbs-adjectives-pronouns-audio-grammar-tables).
 My favorite for its brevity.
 [Here's a video overview](https://www.youtube.com/watch?v=_yflqUWKVVc) by the author.
 - [*Latin: A Structural Approach*](https://archive.org/details/latinstructurala00swee)